taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [llm-code-interpreter](https://github.com/e2b-dev/llm-code-interpreter) - Powered by AI Playgrounds by E2B.
 Code interpreter on steroids for ChatGPT.
 Run any language, any terminal process, use filesystem freely.
 All with access to the internet.
  * [lobe-chat](https://github.com/lobehub/lobe-chat) - 🤖 Lobe Chat - an open-source, extensible (Function Calling), high-performance chatbot framework.
 It supports one-click free deployment of your private ChatGPT/LLM web application.
  * [paperify](https://github.com/jstrieb/paperify) - Transform any document, web page, or eBook into a research paper (ChatGPT not required)
+ * [cli](https://github.com/bashsenpai/cli) - BashSenpai is a terminal assistant powered by ChatGPT.

 |Name|GitHub Stars|Language|License|